vulpes-nubes/PDF2Key/README.md

-# PDF2Key
-This is a single python script that converts a PDF file into TXT then pulls word frequency and keywords from it You are free to use it and fork for more updates
+# PDF2Key, TXT2Key, CSV2BarG and COMBOBREAKER
+These scripts do the following :
+## PDF2Key : converts a PDF to TXT and extracts the word counts (excluding the file name)
+## TXT2Key : Opens a TXT and extracts the word counts (excluding the file name)
+## CSV2BarG : Opens a CSV created by either PDF2Key or TXT2KEY and pushes out a colourful bar graph of the main (X) words

 --
 # PDF2Key requires you to install tkinter, nltk and PyPDF2